EclecticGriffin/notsciibot/README.md

 network is highly confident of the action that should be taken in that state, while for more uniform distributions, the network can be said to be uncertain or indifferent to the action chosen.
-While, that is a personified reading of the network behavior, it represents the intuition behind the functionality well.
+While that is a personified reading of the network behavior, it represents the intuition behind the functionality well.
 The shape of the network probability distribution turns out to be fairly important.
 While it might sound desirable to have a highly